mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 First, create a trust policy file that allows Amazon Q Business to assume the role:

 Note: For this tutorial, replace "123456789012" with your AWS account ID.
-Replace "us-east-1" with the AWS Region name of your Identity Center instance.
+Replace "us-east-1" with the AWS Region name that you plan to use.

 ```bash
 cat > qbusiness-trust-policy.json << EOF